 Month 3 – Another 100 Installs, 10000 INR Cost, 5 new activations + 3 Old install Activations + 1 Repeat purchase, 7200 INR Revenue – Loss!

 Month 4 – Another 100 Installs, 10000 INR Cost, 5 new activations + 5 Old install Activations + 3 Repeat purchase, 10400 INR Revenue – Break Even for the month!

 By Month 10 – Another 100 Installs, 10000 INR Cost, 5 New activations + 20 Old install Activations + 40 Repeat purchase, 52000 INR Revenue – 5X RoI

 And it keeps growing.
-By Month 10, you have 1000 install base, 100+ Active customers, who would give you repeat transactions through effective CRM without spending on downloads anymore.
+By Month 10, you have 1000 unit install base, 100+ active customers, who would give you repeat transactions through effective CRM without spending on downloads anymore.
 Now put the whole model on scale, where you spend 50 Lac INR a month.
 Imagine the RoI (sustainable) that you can achieve.